American Academy of Pediatrics

 Must be able to work both independently and as part of a team, think creatively, coordinate multiple projects simultaneously, collaborate effectively with various internal and external constituents, and promote and maintain a positive and cooperative team-oriented work environment with a commitment to equity, diversity, and inclusion.

 Some tasks include:

-All AAP employees must be fully vaccinated against COVID-19; requests for a medical or religious accommodation regarding this vaccination can be submitted for consideration upon an offer of employment.
+- All AAP employees must be fully vaccinated against COVID-19.
+Requests for a medical or religious accommodation in regard to this vaccination can be submitted for consideration upon an offer of employment.

 The AAP offers an excellent work environment, competitive salary, and a comprehensive benefits package.
 As a reaffirmation to our employee-focused culture, since 2005 the AAP has been named one of the 101 Best and Brightest Companies to Work for in the Chicagoland area.
 Additionally, we are an Equal Opportunity Employer of Minorities, Females, Individuals with Disabilities, and Veterans that values the strength diversity brings to our workplace.

 Reasonable Accommodation: Individuals with a disability in need of a reasonable accommodation regarding the job application process may call 630-626-6297.
 Please note, only those inquiries concerning a request for reasonable accommodation will receive a response.

 Posted: February 07, 2023